 The Wilbur D. May Arboretum and Botanical Garden, a dog free public garden, is a 13 acre living museum with over 4,000 native and adaptive plant species.
 Located in a transitional zone between the Sierra Nevada Mountains and the Great Basin Desert, the garden has an average annual precipitation of 7 inches and a short growing season of less than 120 days.
 At an elevation of 4,600 feet, the gardens' daily temperatures can fluctuate 50 degrees or more in a day!
 Only a few plants can survive these conditions without additional care and maintenance.

-The garden's primary purpose is education and research and to demonstrate how introduced plant species and native plants grow in a high desert environment.
+The Arboretum's primary purpose is education, research, and to demonstrate how introduced plant species and native plants grow in a high desert environment.
 The Wilbur D. May Arboretum & Botanical Garden is a

 HOURS: Opens during regular park hours year round.

 COST: FREE!
 There is no entrance fee.